VictorBlaja/Lab1/Micro-Procurement T  C bilxingual FINAL.md

         d’évaluation obligatoires et les processus d’évaluation seront précisés dans chaque possibilité.

-    12.2.
-The bids that are determined compliant with the mandatory requirements of the bid solicitation will be further evaluated against the point-rated requirements.
+  12.2.  of the bid solicitation will be further evaluated against the
+        point-rated requirements.
 The point-rated requirements are identified in the bid solicitation by the word “rated” or by reference to a score.
         Point-rated evaluation criteria and/or evaluation processes will be